digitalreplica/fractal-knowledge/note/fundamentals.md

 Fractal knowledge can use any sharing method for knowledge repositories

 ### Topics
 Topics organize notes, describing what the knowledge is about.
-If you've heard of "maps of content" (MOCs), it's the same thing
+It's the same thing as "maps of content" (MOCs).

 The core ruleset estabishes some fundamental topics like `topics` and `repositories`.
 The topics in knowledge repositories link into these special topics, and that's how the automagic linking happens.
 You can see this in action at the top of this file.

-Topic can contain subtopics.
+Topics can contain subtopics.
 All that means is that one topic links to another topic instead of the special `topics` topic.

 ### Notes
 Notes hold knowledge in human-readable [markdown](https://help.obsidian.md/How+to/Format+your+notes) format.
 The Obsidian format includes wikilinks which are used here as the primary linking method.